AlexDude1015/Projects/CS25/Project/readme.md

 Each night, the werewolf kills a villager, and the seer tries to reveal the werewolf.
 The following day, the entire village votes on the suspected werewolf.
 That person is executed, and the next round begins...

-The game ends when the werewolf is killed, or one villager is left.
+The game ends when the werewolf is killed, or all but one villager is alive.

+### Project Requirements: